manisha6700/Denial-Of-Service/README.md

 npx hardhat test
 ```

-When the tests pass, you will notice that the `Good.sol` is now under DOS attack because after `Attack.sol` becomes the current winner, on other address can becomes the current winner.
+When the tests pass, you will notice that the `Good.sol` is now under DOS attack because after `Attack.sol` becomes the current winner, no other address can become the current winner.

 <Quiz questionId="cb1beb74-071c-4e66-af53-897663e88a0c" />